-Context and Impact indicators 17/12/2021 References / location of the data Eurostat: EAA, APRO, ALI, FSS (IFS); FADN Data collection / dissemination level EU, National (NUTS 0) Frequency Annual Timeliness 1 year Comments/caveats The climatic conditions affecting crop yields have strong impact on the crop output and as a consequence on the indicator.
+Context and Impact indicators 17/09/2021 - the Farm Accountancy Data Network to estimate the national average depreciation rate. - Annual Crop statistics: Volume index for land costs: Change in Total UAA, UAA available in Eurostat - crop statistics [apro_cpnh] References / location of the data Eurostat: EAA, APRO, ALI, FSS (IFS); FADN Data collection / dissemination level EU, National (NUTS 0) Frequency Annual Timeliness 1 year Comments/caveats The climatic conditions affecting crop yields have strong impact on the crop output and as a consequence on the indicator.
 Therefore a moving average over 3 years is to be calculated to smooth the weather effect.
 The level of detailed information required to compile the indices (especially for the Paasche Index) does not allow for calculating long time series and complicates the calculation for the EU aggregates.
 The length of the time series varies according to MS. There are breaks in time series and data is missing for some years, especially in the Agricultural Production Data.
 The methodology to value the fixed capital consumption seems to vary over time.
 Concerning the labour input any change in accounting rules has been normally smoothed.
 Nevertheless, this volume index is to be checked very carefully because the TFP indicator is very sensitive to any variation in labour input.
 The calculation of regional values is not possible due to the lack of data at such detailed geographical level.